chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/reward.png)

-Note that Atlas Node Rewards are distributed over the timeframe of 13 month to incentivise keeping bundles available for the network.
-Similarly Apollo Bundle Rewards are not equally distributed every day, but over a longer time period through an algorithm that I guess is in the process of finetuning.
+Note that Atlas Node Rewards are distributed over the timeframe of 1 year to incentivise keeping bundles available for the network.
+Similarly Apollo Bundle Rewards are not equally distributed every day, but over a longer time period through an algorithm.
 See Payout-Scheme for Atlas Nodes below:

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/paouts-infographics.jpg)